microsoftgraph/msgraph-metadata/specs/permissions.md

 ### note
 The "note" member is a freeform string that provides additional details about the permission that cannot be determined from the other members of the permission object.

-### implicit
-The "implicit" member is a boolean value that indicates that the current permission object is implied.
-The default value is "false".
-This member is usually set to "true" in combination with a "alsoRequires" expression.

-> Note: This member enables support for legacy paths that have been created that do not require any permission.
-Also, when used in combination with the "alsoRequires" member it enables support for the Microsoft Graph "create subscription" endpoint and the "Search query" endpoint.

 ### schemes
 The "schemes" member is a REQUIRED JSON object whose members are [Scheme objects](#schemeObject) supported by the permission.
 The key of each member is an identifier of the scheme and the value is a [Scheme object](#schemeObject) that contains descriptions of the permission within the scheme.

 ### pathSets
 The "pathSets" member is a REQUIRED JSON Array.
 Each element of the array is a [pathSet object](#pathSetObject).

-### privilegeLevel
-The "privilegeLevel" member value provides a hint as to the risks of consenting this permissions.
-Valid values include: low, medium and high.

 ## <a name="provisioningInfo"></a>Provisioning Info Object